darenwelsh/EVANav/README.md

 Flight controllers and astronauts at NASA use a 3D model of the International Space Station (ISS) to aid in the planning and execution of ExtraVehicular Activity (EVA, or "space walks").
 This model (named "DOUG") includes all of the modules and hardware on ISS as well as each handrail used by an EVA crew member to aid in translation.
 Determining the "best" path from one location on ISS to another is currently done by trained, experienced humans.
 This project is to use computing power to aid those humans.

 The user interface should allow for selection of start and end points, each different handrails.
 The user may also choose options for the route.
 The default will be the shortest route, but the user may want the route that encounters the least amount of hazards (sharp edges, radiating hardware, articulating structures, shatterable materials, etc), a route that deconflicts their partner's route (EVAs are performed by a pair of crew), a route including one or more waypoints in the middle of the route, and/or a route with the fewest number of rotations and plane changes.
 The user may also choose to enter the value for the crew member's wingspan.
 This is important in places where handrails are spaced farther apart than some people's reach limit.

+The user may also want to consider Safety Tether routing.
+Each of the two crew members wears a Safety Tether, a coiled spool of braided steel cable, that connects them to a point on ISS.
+Usually the anchor hook is attached to a point just outside of the EV hatch.
+As the two crew members translate around structure, their tether might drag across articulating structures or delicate materials.
+EVA planners must guide the crew members how to fairlead their tether at points to keep their tethers from snagging on the wrong places.

-The algorithm will then calculate the ideal route and output the results.
+This algorithm will consider all the inputs to calculate the ideal route and output the results.
 The basic output should be a sequential list of handrail numbers and the distance between each pair of handrails along the path.
 A long term goal is to output the results in a way that DOUG can read so the path can be highlighted and centered in the viewing frame.

 ## EXAMPLE OF ALTERNATE ROUTES
 Suppose an EV crew member is on the starboard/forward edge of the Lab and needs to translate to S0 forward.
 The two images below show alternate paths.
 One may be more direct, but it forces the crew member to translate near sensitive hardware.
 The other path goes around the sensitive hardware, but may take longer.